Hans-Erik Eriksson

-Hans-Erik Eriksson (born 1961) is a Swedish computer scientist, organizational theorist, co-founder of Open Training AB, and author, known for his 2000 work on "Business modeling with UML."
+Hans-Erik Eriksson (born 1961) is a Swedish computer scientist, organizational theorist, co-founder of Open Training AB, and author of "Business modeling with UML."

 Life and work

-After his studies in computer science in the early 1980s, Eriksson started working in industry in the field of in system development and software architecture.
-In 1999 Eriksson and Magnus Penker founded Open Training in Sweden, an online learning and e-training institute.
+After his studies in computer science in the early 1980s, Eriksson started working in the field of system development and software architecture.
+In 1999, Eriksson and Magnus Penker founded Open Training in Sweden, an online learning and e-training institute.
 They sold the company in 2004, which continued as Open Training Sweden AB.

 In the late 1990s and early 2000s, Eriksson authored and co-authored a series of books on business modeling and Unified Modeling Language in English.
 His first book in Swedish had been on object-oriented programming in C++ and was published in 1992.